ULI Spring 2014: The Business Case for Resilience

 But Anderson points out that resiliency goes beyond the physical space and into the neighborhood.
 Her department has developed a tool to map the city’s 90 neighborhoods on a set of factors including sidewalks, proximity to transit, bike paths, schools, proximity to retail and food carts.
 The goals is to understand how people might need to access services should a huge storm knock out power and road access.
 This tool has been shared with Memphis, and Anderson believes that trading resources across municipalities in imperative for resiliency initiatives.
 Based on how our government functions, Anderson also feels that cities are the first step to a national resiliency program.

 “Cities are where the action is.
 It is not going to be something that a state or federal government initiatives,” Anderson adds.
 “We are going to make the changes because it is going to be an economic benefit to our city.
 It is predominately—unfortunately—going to be an economic reason.
-Still, we are going to make change by showing why this is the case.”Tags: Development, flood, hurricane, insurance, meeting, natural disaster, property management, real estate, resiliency, retrofit, Sandy, Spring, tornado, ULI, Urban Land Institute, Vancouver, wind damage
+Still, we are going to make change by showing why this is the case.”Tags: Development, insurance, Mike Ratliff, property management, Urban Land Institute, Vancouver